nknathi/nknathi.github.io/README.md

 - Curl
 - Linux

-Feel free to explore this repository for more details on each milestone in my journey.
-I'm passionate about technology and software development and am committed to continuous learning and growth.
-Let's keep building and exploring together!
+Feel free to explore this repository for a deeper dive into each milestone.
+This journey ignited my passion for technology and software development.
+I'm committed to continuous learning and growth – let's keep building and exploring together!